Lennart0HU/Master-Thesis-Deep-Reinforcement-Learning-DDPG-in-Home-Energy-Management/README.md

 out/bson contains the .bson (binary json) files with the trained agent's network weights.

 The bash_schedulers folder contains a number of bash schedulers that were used for all the thesis runs, where the JOB_IDs 1070xxxx/1071xxxx are for the rule-based benchmark, 72/73 for default DRL, 74/75 for parameter search, 76/77 grid search, 78/79 the tuned model and 80 for rule-based on training data.
-The moste recent bash scheduler scripts (starting on 11...) are contianed in the main folder.
+The moste recent bash scheduler scripts (starting on 11...) are contained in the main folder.

 The jupiter notebooks Data_preparation, Data_pre-processing and Data_descriptive_analysis were used to pre-process, filter and analysie the data (where the julia code in Data_preparation is adapted from the original code to bring the data into the right format for the DRL model).